 Apart from affecting your website’s SEO, having the same design across all digital devices (iPad, smart phones, tabs, notebooks etc.) will ensure consistent and high quality access for your users no matter what type of device they are using.
 After all the websites are there for the convenience for your clients/ customers/ readers/ users and they (your users) have to use multiple devices through the day.
 If your site has a different look in every device it will frustrate and annoy your user when they will not be able to find what they need.
 The whole affair in turn frustrates your main purpose of designing the website – making things convenient for your user.

 Being convenient for Google and your user RWD also makes things convenient for you.
 Every year the mobile phone companies are bringing out newer devices which are either growing or shrinking in size.
 Having a responsive website design will free you from the worry of matching your website to the various screen sizes while retaining the quality of your site.

 Thus saying, if you are convinced that RWD is the imminent future of website designing, here are a few tips in creating the best design for your company, as it requires a few additional programming and coding work:

 You have to scale your image properly so that the user sees the image clearly.
 While scaling images for RWD add a CSS that has maximum width as per the element.
 This method will allow change of height of photograph while retaining the aspect ratio.

 Using fluid grid, fluid images and some smart make up you can also give your website a flexible layout.
 Using these software tools will make your website not loose content whether it is displayed in landscape or portrait format or larger or smaller screens.
-Refer to the book “Flexible Web Design: Creating Liquid and Elastic Layouts with CSS” by Zoe Mickley Gillenwater, to create more flexible websites using this technology.
+Refer to the book “Flexible Responsive Web Design: Creating Liquid and Elastic Layouts with CSS” by Zoe Mickley Gillenwater, to create more flexible websites using this technology.

 Responsive Web design is not only about adjustable screen resolutions and automatically resizable images, but rather about a whole new way of thinking about design.